 Importance of Each Tool

-- Mixing bowl: A large mixing bowl provides enough space to combine all the ingredients without spills.
+- Mixing bowl: A large mixing bowl allows ample space to mix ingredients thoroughly, ensuring everything is well incorporated.

 Ingredients